greatscottgadgets/apollo/README.md

 ## Installing Host Software

+If you have a Cynthion, Apollo host software is installed automatically as a dependency when you [install Cynthion software](https://cynthion.readthedocs.io/en/latest/getting_started.html#cynthion-host-software-installation).

-To install the apollo-fpga Python module and the `apollo` command-line tool or to upgrade them to the latest version run:
+To explicitly install the apollo-fpga Python module and the `apollo` command-line tool or to upgrade them to the latest version run:
 ```
 pip install --upgrade apollo-fpga
 ```

 ## Building and Installing Firmware

 To upgrade Apollo firmware on a Cynthion it is typically not necessary to compile the firmware yourself.
-Instead follow [Upgrading Cynthion Device Firmware](https://cynthion.readthedocs.io/en/latest/getting_started.html#upgrading-cynthion-device-firmware).
+Instead follow [Upgrading Cynthion Device Firmware](https://cynthion.readthedocs.io/en/latest/getting_started.html#updating-cynthion-microcontroller-firmware-and-fpga-configuration-flash).

 To compile and install onto Cynthion run: